Edinburgh and Glasgow Railway: Opening

 A ceremonial opening of the line took place on 19 February 1842 and the Edinburgh and Glasgow Railway opened for passenger traffic on 21 February 1842, between its Glasgow station (sometimes referred to at first as Dundas Street, and later named Queen Street) and Edinburgh, where the station was at Haymarket, at the western edge of the New Town.
 It was Scotland's first trunk line.
 Goods traffic started in March 1842.

 There were four passenger trains each way daily; and there were ten intermediate stations and the journey took 150 minutes.
 Two passenger trains ran each way on Sundays, "timed at hours which would not interfere with the ordinary period of divine service".
 This provoked great controversy as the observance of the Sabbath was held as sacred by much of Scottish public opinion at the time.
 Edinburgh time was observed, 4.5 minutes later than Glasgow time.
 The intermediate stations were at Corstorphine (later Saughton), Gogar, Ratho, Winchburgh, Linlithgow, Polmont, Falkirk, Castlecary, Croy, Kirkintilloch (later Lenzie) and Bishopbriggs.
 There was a ticket platform at Cowlairs.

-The opening created phenomenal passenger demand, three times what was expected, and by 1850 company needed 58 locomotives and 216 coaches to handle the traffic.
+The opening created phenomenal passenger demand, three times what was expected, and by 1850 the company needed 58 locomotives and 216 coaches to handle the traffic.
 The quantity of passenger business on the line considerably exceeded the estimates, reaching almost double the daily volume; third class travel was especially buoyant, although in the first years third class passengers did not have seating accommodation, and even second class carriages did not have glazed windows.
 Goods traffic started in March 1842 and slowly increased, overtaking passenger traffic in revenue terms by 1855.

-In the years 1845 – 1846, Alexander Bain installed an electric telegraph system along the line; the cost to him was £50 per mile.
+In the years 1845–1846, Alexander Bain installed an electric telegraph system along the line; the cost to him was £50 per mile.